Through the Anchor playground, create a profile on the configuration area. Then, click to start a session.

 Authenticate Once

-Start a new session in Anchor playground or API, and authenticate to the target service to create a browser context with the required cookies and session data.
+Start a new session in Anchor playground, and authenticate to the target service to create a browser context with the required cookies and session data.

 3